-- Fix leaky file descriptor bug on http_output.go. - \star Only stamp PipelinePack diagnostics in cases when a pack actually matches a message matcher, instead of for every matcher every time (#1167). - StatsdInput allows to specify (via max_msg_size option) size of message read from UDP (#1165). - AMQPOutput now recycles packs even when a publish error causes the output to exit / restart (#1178). - Fixed HttpOutput TLS section parsing (#1163). - Fixed LogstreamInput extraneous journal saves that caused high disk IO when EOF is reached.

-- Audited the use of Logger and Type headers on internal message (#1024).
-These changes may break some existing message matchers with regards to plugin/sandbox termination messages. - Sandbox decoder linux_cpustats has been renamed to linux_loadavg and the corresponding filter cpustats was renamed to loadavg (#1094). - ESLogstashv0 encoder will now set the @type field to match the ES record type specified in the 'type_name' setting.
+Fix leaky file descriptor bug on http_output.go.
+Only stamp PipelinePack diagnostics in cases when a pack actually matches a message matcher, instead of for every matcher every time (#1167).
+StatsdInput allows to specify (via max_msg_size option) size of message read from UDP (#1165).
+AMQPOutput now recycles packs even when a publish error causes the output to exit / restart (#1178).
+Fixed HttpOutput TLS section parsing (#1163).
+Fixed LogstreamInput extraneous journal saves that caused high disk IO when EOF is reached.
+0.8.0 (2014-10-29) Backwards Incompatibilities Audited the use of Logger and Type headers on internal message (#1024).
+These changes may break some existing message matchers with regards to plugin/sandbox termination messages.
+Sandbox decoder linux_cpustats has been renamed to linux_loadavg and the corresponding filter cpustats was renamed to loadavg (#1094).
+ESLogstashv0 encoder will now set the @type field to match the ES record type specified in the 'type_name' setting.
 This is Logstash behaviour in V0.
-You can revert back to the old method with 'use_message_type = true'

-- linux_diskstats.lua will now parse a line with no leading space (#1141). - Protect globals.
-Stopping with a RWMutex. - Added support for 'fields' config setting to ESLogstashVOEncoder; it was already documented, but hadn't been implemented (#1096). - Fixed deadlock race condition in AMQPOutput shutdown sequence (#824).
+You can revert back to the old method with 'use_message_type = true' Bug Handling linux_diskstats.lua will now parse a line with no leading space (#1141).
+Protect globals.Stopping with a RWMutex.
+Added support for 'fields' config setting to ESLogstashV0Encoder; it was already documented, but hadn't been implemented (#1096).
+Fixed deadlock race condition in AMQPOutput shutdown sequence (#824).
+Features Added Kafka Input/Output plugins (#1148).
+Optimized prefix/suffix testing in the message matcher (#1040).
+LogstreamerInput now supports seekjournal file hashing for files that are less than 500 bytes in length; hash is generated against file contents with 0 bytes prepended to make 500 bytes of hash content (#972).
+Support environment variables in config files (#1023).

-- Added Kafka Input/Output plugins (#1148). - \star Optimized prefix/suffix testing in the message matcher (#1040). - LogstreamerInput now supports seekjournal file hashing for files that are less than 500 bytes in length; hash is generated against file contents with 0 bytes prepended to make 500 bytes of hash content (#972). - Support environment variables in config files (#1023). - Add Dockerfiles and example Docker usage to repo - Encoders can now return (nil, nil) to express that they've swallowed the input message without generating any output. - \star SandboxEncoder now supports return value of -2 from the process_message call to specify that no output is being generated. - Added schema_influx.lua encoder. - Added CBUF Librato Encoder. - \star Added option to disable re-using TCP connections to the ElasticSearch output - \star Added separate env loading file and support for NUM_JOBS env var to Windows build (#971).

-- Added DockerLogInput (issue #1092). - Added support for "Epoch", "EpochMilli", "EpochMicro", and "EpochNano" timestamp formats to the time parsing code used by the PayloadDecoder plugins (#963). - Added ability to drop big message entirely or to keep first part of it (#1134)

-- Fail gracefully on LogstreamerInput missing 'file_match' setting (#1105). - Fixed issue where ProcessInput wasn't propagating environment variables and working directory to repeatedly run (vs. one time, long running) processes (#1108). - \star UdpInput now removes a Unix datagram socket file at shutdown time if one is created at startup. - Fixed issue with keeping previous EOF state in LogStreamer (#1119). - ProcessInput now honors documented restart behavior (#1117).
+Add Dockerfiles and example Docker usage to repo Encoders can now return (nil, nil) to express that they've swallowed the input message without generating any output.
+SandboxEncoder now supports return value of -2 from the process_message call to specify that no output is being generated.
+Added schema_influx.lua encoder.
+Added CBUF Librato Encoder.
+Added option to disable re-using TCP connections to the ElasticSearch output Added separate env loading file and support for NUM_JOBS env var to Windows build (#971).
+Added DockerLogInput (issue #1092).
+Added support for "Epoch", "EpochMilli", "EpochMicro", and "EpochNano" timestamp formats to the time parsing code used by the PayloadDecoder plugins (#963).
+Added ability to drop big message entirely or to keep first part of it (#1134) 0.7.3 (2014-10-28) Bug Handling Fail gracefully on LogstreamerInput missing 'file_match' setting (#1105).
+Fixed issue where ProcessInput wasn't propagating environment variables and working directory to repeatedly run (vs. one time, long running) processes (#1108).
+UdpInput now removes a Unix datagram socket file at shutdown time if one is created at startup.
+Fixed issue with keeping previous EOF state in LogStreamer (#1119).
+ProcessInput now honors documented restart behavior (#1117).
+0.7.2 (2014-10-01) Bug Handling Fail more gracefully if user doesn't specify a scheme in the server URL for the ElasticSearchOutput (#1069).
+Correctly compute http timeout interval for ElasticSearchOutput when using HTTP indexing.
+Fixed issue w/ inaccurate payload sizes in heka-flood.